France's Mayer breaks decathlon world record

 “Interesting thing to note is all 9k decathlon’s were by people aged ~27 (I was 24 on the first but 27 for my peak),” Eaton said in a Tweet.

-Mayer signaled he was ready for a run at the world record when he scored 4,563 points in Saturday’s opening five events.
+Mayer, this year’s world indoor champion in the heptathlon, signaled he was ready for a run at the world record when he scored 4,563 points in Saturday’s opening five events.
 That put him within striking distance of Eaton’s first-day 4,703 in 2015.

 Competing in his home country, the Frenchman led from the outset, sprinting to 10.55 in the 100m, leaping 7.80m in the long jump, throwing 16.00m in the shot put, clearing 2.05m in the high jump and running the 400m in 48.42 seconds.

+He opened his second day by clocking 13.75 seconds in the 110m hurdles.

+“It was tough to get going this morning,” said Mayer.
+“The race seemed longer than usual.
+And a German (European champion Arthur Abele), on my right-hand side, was catching up with me.
+I gave it everything.”

-He opened his second day by clocking 13.75 seconds in the 110m hurdles, throwing 50.54m in the discus and clearing 5.45m in the pole vault before his javelin and 1,500m.
+Mayer then threw 50.54m in the discus and cleared 5.45m in the pole vault before his javelin and 1,500m.

 It was the second time in three years two world records have been broken by two different athletes on the same day.